LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 ⬆ Table of pendulum parameters

+ Inertial measurement record is used as input data in a Simulink model.
+ The parameters $l$ and $k$ can be retrived by comparing the measured acceleration with the predicted acceleration derived from the forces equations projected in the pendulum frame $\\{ \vec{r},\vec{n} \\}$.
+ The pendulum angle $\theta$ is reconstructed with a complementary filter implemented with quaternion.
- Recorded data fed a Simulink model which reconstruct the pendulum angle with the IMU algorithm.
-Then the pendulum $\theta$ oscillations is compared against a theoretical pendulum model.
+ This reconstructed pendulum angle $\theta$ is compared against a simulated pendulum model validating the estimated parameters.

  The model parameters $l$ and $\zeta$ are tuned for the model to match with the experimental data.